sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

   margin-left: 16px;
   margin-left: 1rem; }{% endhighlight %}

-The footer is also a flexbox, but you get the idea at this point.
+The footer is also a flexbox, so I made it work with a few floats.
+You get the idea at this point.
 Here is what it looks like in IE8.

 <figure>
     <img src="/images/flexbox-now/progressive.png" />
 </figure>

-You have to support IE8 and 9 and it needs to look exactly they same.
+Scenario #4: You have to support IE8 and 9 and it needs to look exactly they same.
 ------------------------------

 If you find yourself in this category, you may not want to use